Volodymyr Ivanovych Barvinok: Archeological work during Soviet occupation

 From 1924 until 1933, Barvinok worked on the archaeological committee at the Ukrainian Academy of Science.
 At the same time, he worked for the Ukrainian Scientific Institute of Printing, where he published the prominent and comprehensive work "General survey of old prints in libraries of Kiev".
 In the introduction, he criticizes the lack of financing for the Ukrainian Academy of Science and underlines principal differences between old prints of Kiev and Moscow, both dangerous acts at the time.
 From 1928 to 1930, he worked as a secretary of the Sophia commission of the Academy of Science and its art branch.
-In 1930, his grandson Yury was born.

-The Sophia commission aimed at preserving Saint Sophia Cathedral in Kiev, which Soviet authorities planned to demolish as they had destroyed St. Michael's Golden-Domed Monastery.
+The Sophia commission aimed at preserving Saint Sophia Cathedral in Kyiv, which Soviet authorities planned to demolish as they had destroyed St. Michael's Golden-Domed Monastery.
 Soviet authorities aimed at eradicating any signs of authentic Ukrainian cultural heritage.
-Due to the tedious work of the commission, Saint Sophia cathedral, arguably the most historically important Ukrainian structure, was spared from a tragic end.
+Due to the tedious work of the commission, Saint Sophia cathedral, arguably the most historically important Ukrainian structure, was not destroyed.